 3. With respect to power-generating modules embedded in the networks of industrial sites, power-generating facility owners, system operators of industrial sites and relevant system operators whose network is connected to the network of an industrial site shall have the right to agree on conditions for disconnection of such power-generating modules together with critical loads, which secure production processes, from the relevant system operator's network.
 The exercise of this right shall be coordinated with the relevant TSO.

-4. Except for requirements under paragraphs 2 and 4 of Article 13 or where otherwise stated in the national framework, requirements of this Regulation relating to the capability to maintain constant active power output or to modulate active power output shall not apply to power-generating modules of facilities for combined heat and power production embedded in the networks of industrial sites, where all of the following criteria are met:
+4. Except for requirements under paragraphs 2 and 4 of Article 13 or where otherwise explicitly stated in the national framework, by referring to power-generating modules of facilities for combined heat and power production embedded in the networks of industrial sites, requirements of this Regulation relating to the capability to maintain constant active power output or to modulate active power output shall not apply, where all of the following criteria are met: